President John F. Kennedy Assassination Records Collection Act of 1992: Assassination Records Review Board

+Refusal to provide records

+The ARRB sought the files of Jim Garrison, who had brought Clay Shaw to trial for the murder of President Kennedy in 1969.
+Garrison's successor as District Attorney, Harry Connick Sr., in 1995 promised to the ARRB and at a public meeting in New Orleans that he would donate the Garrison investigative files, which were still in his office.
+According to the review board's final report, Connick instructed one of his investigators, Gary Raymond, to destroy these documents after he took office.
+Raymond took them home instead and kept them because he did not feel right about burning the records, stating, "It's not every day you are assigned to burn the records of investigations into the assassination of a president."
+When he found out about the review board in 1995, he gave the records to television reporter Richard Angelico for Angelico to deliver the records to Congress, stating, "When Congress asks for all documents, they mean all documents."
+A battle ensued between Connick and the Review Board after Connick demanded that the papers were returned to him and threatening to withhold the investigation papers.
+After many subpoenas going both ways, and with the help of the U.S. Department of Justice, the Review Board won and all of the documents in question are in the JFK Collection.

+In January 1995 the Secret Service destroyed presidential protection survey reports for some of President Kennedy's trips in Autumn 1963.
+The ARRB discovered this a week later.

 Status

 By ARRB law (of 1998), all existing assassination-related documents were to be made public by October 2017.
 Prior to October 2017, over 35,000 documents were still not fully available (partially redacted) to the public, and among them, 3,603 were at that time unseen by the public.

 In 2013, the ARRB's former chairman John R. Tunheim and former deputy director Thomas Samoluk wrote in the Boston Globe that after the ARRB had declassified 5 million documents, "There is a body of documents that the CIA is still protecting, which should be released.
 Relying on inaccurate representations made by the CIA in the mid-1990s, the Review Board decided that records related to a deceased CIA agent named George Joannides were not relevant to the assassination.
 Subsequent work by researchers, using other records that were released by the board, demonstrates that these records should be made public."
-Tunheim and Samoluk pointed out that the CIA had not told the Warren Commission that George Joannides was the CIA lead for the Agency's links with the anti-Castro group Oswald had a public fight with in mid-1963; nor had they told the United States House Select Committee on Assassinations (HSCA), of which Joannides was the CIA's liaison.
+Tunheim and Samoluk pointed out that the CIA had not told the Warren Commission that George Joannides was the CIA lead for the Agency's links with the anti-Castro group with whom Oswald had a public fight in mid-1963; nor had they told the United States House Select Committee on Assassinations (HSCA), of which Joannides was the CIA's liaison.
 Tunheim said in a separate interview that "It really was an example of treachery ...
 If [the CIA] fooled us on that, they may have fooled us on other things."